Vikram Nath: Early life and career

 He practiced as a lawyer at Allahabad High Court for a period of 17 years.
 He was elevated as judge of Allahabad High Court on 24 September 2004.
 He was elevated as Chief Justice of Gujarat High Court on 10 September 2019.

-He was elevated as a judge of Supreme Court of India on 26 August 2021 and took oath on 31 August 2021.
-He is in line to become Chief Justice of India in the year 2027 after the retirement of Justice Surya Kant.
+He was elevated as a judge of the Supreme Court of India on 26 August 2021 and took oath on 31 August 2021.
+He is in line to become Chief Justice of India in 2027 after the retirement of Justice Surya Kant.